Feeling tired and exhausted even after a good night’s rest? Anemia could be the reason.

 - Chest pains

 Similar to the symptoms, treatment of anemia also depends on its cause.
-Your doctor will run a blood test to look at components of your blood: red blood cells, white blood cells and platelets.
+Your doctor will run a blood test known as a complete blood count (CBC) to look at components of your blood: red blood cells, white blood cells and platelets.
 This will give your doctor additional information about the size and shape of your red blood cells and help the doctor determine the type of anemia to be concerned about and what further testing may be necessary.

 What happens if my anemia is left untreated?